What is an Out of Court Disposal?

 Adult Conditional Cautions are a formal OOCD given to an adult who has fully admitted an offence.
 The police are permitted to make the decision to offer an Adult Conditional Caution for most summary only or either way offences with some exceptions.
 The disposal enables officers to deal with offenders outside of the formal court system, for cases that would be suitable for prosecution but where the public interest is better served by the offender complying with suitable conditions, which must be rehabilitative, reparative, restrictive and/or punitive.
 Where, without reasonable excuse, the offender fails to comply with the conditions, a formal prosecution for the original offence may follow (but not always).
 Adult Conditional Cautions can only be given where strict criteria are met.

-• Referral to a Substance Misuse Recovery Service for screening/triage and further attendance on a 1 ½ hour Substance Misuse Intervention session to understand; the risks and consequences of substance misuse, discuss harm reduction and identify support opportunities
+- Referral to a Substance Misuse Service for initial screening and further attendance on a 1 ½ hour Substance Misuse Intervention session to understand; the risks and consequences of substance misuse, discuss harm reduction and identify support opportunities

-• Referral to a Female Offender Service (District Specific) to undergo a trauma informed holistic intervention to address an offender’s identified needs
+- Referral to a Female Offender Service to undergo a trauma informed holistic intervention to address an offender’s identified needs*

-• Undergoing a Restorative Justice Assessment session with a RJ worker
+- Undergoing a Restorative Justice (RJ) Assessment session with a RJ worker

 All other OOCDs are used much less frequently by South Yorkshire Police, accounting for around 0.3% of all outcomes in 2022.